RI DAILY

 This is not to say RIOC doesn’t play a useful role on Roosevelt Island.
 It does, and we benefit in ways other communities don’t.
 Generous green space and free transportation come to mind right away.

-But after already paying a fair share of state and local taxes, should every Roosevelt Islander, young or old, also pay $1,700+ for what amounts to basic services?
+But after already paying a fair share of state and local taxes, should every Roosevelt Islander, young or old, also pay $3,400 for what amounts to basic services?
+Many of these services are already covered in state and local income taxes.

 And if residents are forced to pay for it, why are they never consulted?
 On how much or how it’s spent?

-And here’s the real kicker… Since residents pay for the bulk of operations, why does RIOC act without consensus on issues like reinventing Southpoint Park?
+And here’s the real kicker… Residents pay for the bulk of operations.
+So, why does RIOC act without consensus on issues like reinventing Southpoint Park?

-Who gave them the green light for an endless war against, of all things, cat sanctuaries?
+Who gave them the green light for a war against, of all things, animal sanctuaries?

 Is this the American way?